Logo

 2. Joint borrower sole proprietor mortgages

-Joint Borrower Sole Proprietor mortgages are mostly offered by smaller building societies, but Barclays and HSBC are flying the flag for the big banks.
-Create a plan with us today to find out more about mortgage options you could be eligible for to boost your borrowing potential.
+Joint Borrower Sole Proprietor mortgages aren't offered by all lenders and building societies.
+Create a plan with us today to find out if you could be eligible for this type of gurantor loan and how much it could help you boost your borrowing potential.

 If you have family or friends who own their own home and want to help you own yours, a Deposit Boost is worth considering.
 And you might be surprised how much people do want to help, if you ask.
 Research shows that three quarters of parents whose income had taken a hit during the pandemic said they were still determined to support their kids’ property buying dream.
 If you are apprehensive about talking to your family about money or getting an inheritance early, read our guide here.